-Every node v executes the following code:

-- 1: do atomically - 2: Join MIS if no neighbor with larger ID joins MIS - 3: Send (node ID, MIS or not MIS) to all neighbors - 4: end do
+Every node v executes the following code: 1: do atomically 2: Leave MIS if a neighbor with a larger ID is in the MIS 3: Join MIS if no neighbor with larger ID joins MIS 4: Send (node ID, MIS or not MIS) to all neighbors 5: end do

-- Note that the main idea of Algorithm 45 is from Algorithm 34, Chapter 7. - As long as some nodes are faulty, anything can happen: Faulty nodes may for instance decide to join the MIS, but report to their neighbors that they did not join the MIS.
+- Note that the main idea of Algorithm 55 is from Algorithm 34, Chapter 7. - As long as some nodes are faulty, anything can happen: Faulty nodes may for instance decide to join the MIS, but report to their neighbors that they did not join the MIS.
 Similarly messages may be corrupted during transport.
 As soon as the system (nodes, messages) is correct, however, the system will converge to a MIS.
 (The arguments are the same as in Chapter 7). - Self-stabilizing algorithms always run in an infinite loop, because transient failures can hit the system at any time.
-Without the infinite loop, an adversary can always corrupt the solution "after" the algorithm terminated. - The problem of Algorithm 45 is its time complexity, which may be linear in the number of nodes.
+Without the infinite loop, an adversary can always corrupt the solution "after" the algorithm terminated. - The problem of Algorithm 55 is its time complexity, which may be linear in the number of nodes.
 This is not very exciting.
 We need something better!
-Since Algorithm 45 was just the self-stabilizing variant of the slow MIS Algorithm 34, maybe we can hope to "self-stabilize" some of our fast algorithms from Chapter 7? - Yes, we can!
+Since Algorithm 55 was just the self-stabilizing variant of the slow MIS Algorithm 34, maybe we can hope to "self-stabilize" some of our fast algorithms from Chapter 7? - Yes, we can!
 Indeed there is a general transformation that takes any local algorithm (efficient but not fault-tolerant) and turns it into a self-stabilizing algorithm, keeping the same level of efficiency and efficacy.
 We present the general transformation below.

-Theorem 12.4 (Transformation).
-We are given a deterministic local algorithm $\mathcal{A}$ that computes a solution of a given problem in k synchronous communication rounds.
+Theorem 13.4 (Transformation).
+We are given a deterministic local algorithm \mathcal{A} that computes a solution of a given problem in k synchronous communication rounds.
 Using our transformation, we get a self-stabilizing system with time complexity k.
 In other words, if the adversary does not corrupt the system for k time units, the solution is stable.
 In addition, if the adversary does not corrupt any node or message closer than distance k from a node u, node u will be stable.

 Proof: In the proof, we present the transformation.
-First, however, we need to be more formal about the deterministic local algorithm $\mathcal{A}$ .
-In $\mathcal{A}$ , each node of the network computes its decision in k phases.
+First, however, we need to be more formal about the deterministic local algorithm \mathcal{A} .
+In \mathcal{A} , each node of the network computes its decision in k phases.
 In phase i, node u computes its local variables according to its local variables and received messages of the earlier phases.
 Then node u sends its messages of phase i to its neighbors.
 Finally node u receives the messages of phase i from its neighbors.
-The set of local variables of node u in phase i is given by $L_u^i$ .
-(In the very first phase, node u initializes its local variables with $L_u^1$ .)
-The message sent from node u to node v in phase i is denoted by $m{u,v}^i$ .
-Since the algorithm $\mathcal{A}$ is deterministic, node u can compute its local variables $L_u^i$ and messages $m{u,}^i$ of phase i from its state of earlier phases, by simply applying functions $f_L$ and $f_m$ .
+The set of local variables of node u in phase i is given by L_u^i .
+(In the very first phase, node u initializes its local variables with L_u^1 .)
+The message sent from node u to node v in phase i is denoted by $m{u,v}^i$.
+Since the algorithm \mathcal{A} is deterministic, node ucan compute its local variables L_u^i and messages $m{u,}^i$ of phase i from its state of earlier phases, by simply applying functions f_L and f_m .
 In particular,

-$$L_u^i = f_L(u, L_u^{i-1}, m{,u}^{i-1}), \text{ for } i > 1, \text{ and}$$ (12.1)
+$$L{u}^{i} = f{L}(u, L{u}^{i-1}, m{,u}^{i-1}), \text{ for } i > 1, \text{ and}$$ (13.1)

-$$m{u,v}^i = f_m(u, v, L_u^i), \text{ for } i \ge 1.$$ (12.2)
+$$m{u,v}^i = f_m(u, v, L_u^i), \text{ for } i \ge 1.$$ (13.2)